Board of Directors

 Melissa McCarthy (not the actress!) has been Reference Archivist at the City of Edmonton Archives for the past three years.
 Before that, she was Archives Advisor for the Council of Archives New Brunswick for six years.
 She has a Masters in History from the University of Toronto and a Master of Library and Information Studies from Dalhousie University.
 Her professional interests include government records, access and privacy issues, and the impact of technologies on archives and their users.

-Elizabeth Walker, Individual Member-at-Large
+Carson Murphy, Individual Member-at-Large